forderud/QtWasm/README.md

 ## Prerequisites
 Instructions:
 * Download and install Docker desktop from https://www.docker.com/products/docker-desktop/
-* From the settings, configure http and https proxy settings, as well as proxy bypass
 * Start Docker desktop in "Linux container" mode

 ## How to build the image